Teenage Kicks: Bashir Humphreys

 In the final part of our series looking at the upbringing of our Academy youngsters, defender Bashir Humphreys talks us through how he came to love football, his swimming days and playing for England.

-He was predominantly a striker in his early time at the Academy but has featured in a variety of positions more recently, including out wide, in central midfield and at right-back.
+After coming through our development centre programme and joining at the earliest age of registration, McCormick progressed through the Academy ranks in the same team as Mason Mount and Trevoh Chalobah.
+He was predominantly a striker in the younger age groups but has featured in a variety of positions more recently, including out wide, in central midfield and at right-back.
 In 2015/16, he was a youth team regular, predominantly in a central midfield role.
 He scored his only goal of the season from the penalty spot in a 6-2 win over Reading in April 2016 and also made his Under-21 debut before the end of the campaign.

 McCormick made his UEFA Youth League debut in a memorable victory over Qarabag, captaining the side and netting a hat-trick in a 5-0 win.